-At the time of the idea, I had little concept of how challenging producing an "Earth friendly" product on paper would be.
+But I had no concept of how challenging producing "Earth friendly" paper products would be.

 The more I researched, the more horrified I was at how much environmental destruction can be caused by the paper making process.
 Dense, diverse forest which took years to establish is destroyed, wildlife loses its home or is confined to smaller areas, to the carbon-emmitting transportation of the wood, the pulping process using vast amounts of water, and pollution created in paper bleaching and printers ink ending up in our air, water and food.

-I was now even more determined than before not to use any paper that had been created in this way for my greeting cards.
+I was now even more determined than before not to use any paper that had been created in this way for my products.
 However I soon discovered that 100% recycled or alternative fibre for offset print was not even available in Australia.
-In 2003, the highest recycled content card stock available in Australia (to the best of my knowledge and research) was only 50% recycled.
+In 2003, the highest recycled content card stock available was only 50% recycled.
 The printer (and the paper supplier) were full of reassurance, telling me that this is "the most environmentally friendly stock available" and that it was produced at a mill with numerous environmental accreditations.

 It also proved difficult to find printers and paper companies that took my questions seriously and were able to provide information about their environmental impact.

-Eventually, after lots of research and phone calls (Google wasn't so informative in those days!)
-I came accross a couple of printers who use vegetable inks exclusively (which do not contain mineral oil - which releases volatile organic compounds and hazardous heavy metals into the atmosphere) and at the very least lent an ear to my environmental concerns.
+Eventually, after lots of research and phone calls (this is before the internet was everything!)
+I came across a printer who use vegetable inks exclusively (which do not contain mineral oil - which releases volatile organic compounds and hazardous heavy metals into the atmosphere) and at the very least lent an ear to my environmental concerns.